What to wear in Japan

 Japan's cherry blossom season in spring is a popular time for tourists to visit and engage in the tradition of flower viewing known as “hanami”.
 This involves picnicking under blooming cherry blossoms and enjoying food and drinks with friends and family.
 It's a great way to experience Japanese culture and witness the natural beauty of Japan.
 For the best places and times, check out our guide to flower viewing in Japan.

-What to wear in Summer (June, July, August)
+What to wear in Japan in Summer (June, July, August)

 Temperature & Humidity in popular Japanese Cities during Summer